xforce/anno1800-mod-loader/README.md

     </ModOp>
 ```
 > This ModOp will replace the Node under /Values/Standard/Name of the Asset with GUID 1337 with "```<Name>ThisIsATestNameForGUID1337</Name>```"

+or a more practical example look up the tutorial for an additional zoom level below.

 # Debugging